-Do your coworkers hate what you wear to work?
-Here’s how to deal with coworkers who complain about your clothes, cause problems for you at work, and stress you out.
+Do your coworkers complain about what you wear to work?
+Here’s how to deal with coworkers who don’t like your clothes and are causing problems for you at work.

-“My fellow female employees are much older than I am, and they constantly make comments about the fact that I like to wear heels and skirts to work,” says Car on my article about difficult coworkers.
+“My fellow female employees are much older than I am, and they constantly make comments about the fact that I like to wear heels and skirts to work,” says Carrie on Wearing What You Want to Work – Whoopi Goldberg.
 “I’m well within the proper dress code, but they’re offended by what I wear to work.
 There is a huge generation gap at my office and the majority of the people I work with are over 50 (I am 33).”

 Well, that’s the first clue – her coworkers have a different sense of style!
 But that doesn’t solve her problem.
 Below, I offer a few tips for dealing with coworkers who don’t like what you wear to work.

 If you struggle with wearing the right clothes to work, read Dress Your Best: The Complete Guide to Finding the Style That’s Right for Your Body.
 The authors use real people to help readers figure out the best clothes for their body types, and cover what to wear if you work in an office.